frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/process-statement-of-accounts.md

 **Process Statement Of Accounts is a tool which helps you send Statement Of Account (General Ledger Report) and Ageing (Accounts Receivable Summary) Report as a PDF to your customers in bulk via email either manually or automated periodically.**

 <br>
-To access *Process Statement Of Accounts* list you can search "Process Statement of Accounts" in the navbar.
+To access *Process Statement Of Accounts* list you can either search in the navbar or go to:

+> Home > Accounting > Tools > Process Statement Of Accounts

 ## 1. Prerequisites